Arkantos-13/Arkantos-13/readme.md

   My Bachelor degree is in mathematics and more specifically in the field of applied maths.

   Currently, i am working on my Master degree which is in Informatics and Computational Biomedicine and more specifically in the field of Systems Security, Big Data Management, and Simulation.

-  In the last couple of years, I have discovered my passion for Data Science and coding.

 </p>